Dosage Form: tablet, extended release

 Nifedipine Extended-Release Tablets Description

 Nifedipine is a yellow crystalline substance, practically insoluble in water but soluble in ethanol.
-It has a molecular weight of 346.33.
-Nifedipine Extended-release Tablet is formulated as a once-a-day extended-release tablet for oral administration designed to deliver 30, 60, or 90 mg of nifedipine.
+It has a molecular weight of 346.3.
+Nifedipine extended release tablet is formulated as a once-a-day controlled-release tablet for oral administration designed to deliver 30, 60, or 90 mg of nifedipine.

-Inert ingredients in the formulations are: black iron oxide; cellulose acetate; colloidal silicon dioxide; hypromellose; lactose monohydrate; magnesium stearate; microcrystalline cellulose; polyethylene glycol; polyethylene oxide; polysorbate; povidone; propylene glycol; red ferric oxide; sodium chloride; titanium dioxide; triacetin.
+Inert ingredients in the formulations are: cellulose acetate; ferrosoferric oxide; hypromellose; magnesium stearate; polyethylene glycol; polyethylene oxide; red iron oxide; shellac; sodium chloride; titanium dioxide; yellow iron oxide and FD&C yellow #6 (90 mg tablet only).

 System Components and Performance

-Nifedipine Extended-release Tablet is similar in appearance to a conventional tablet.
+Nifedipine Extended-Release Tablets are similar in appearance to a conventional tablet.
 It consists, however, of a semipermeable membrane surrounding an osmotically active drug core.
-As water from the gastrointestinal tract enters the tablet, pressure increases in the core of the tablet, releasing drug through the precision laser-drilled tablet orifice in the one side of the tablet.
+The core itself is divided into two layers: an "active" layer containing the drug, and a "push" layer containing pharmacologically inert (but osmotically active) components.
+As water from the gastrointestinal tract enters the tablet, pressure increases in the osmotic layer and "pushes" against the drug layer, releasing drug through the precision laser-drilled tablet orifice in the active layer.

-Nifedipine Extended-release Tablet depends for its action on the existence of an osmotic gradient between the contents of the tablet core and fluid in the GI tract.
+Nifedipine Extended-Release Tablets are designed to provide nifedipine at an approximately constant rate over 24 hours.
+This controlled rate of drug delivery into the gastrointestinal lumen is independent of pH or gastrointestinal motility.
+Nifedipine Extended-Release Tablets depends for its action on the existence of an osmotic gradient between the contents of the bi-layer core and fluid in the gastrointestinal tract.
 Drug delivery is essentially constant as long as the osmotic gradient remains constant, and then gradually falls to zero.
-Upon swallowing, the biologically inert components of the tablet remain intact during GI transit and are eliminated in the feces as an insoluble shell.
+Upon swallowing, the biologically inert components of the tablet remain intact during gastrointestinal transit and are eliminated in the feces as an insoluble shell.

 Nifedipine Extended-Release Tablets - Clinical Pharmacology